neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 You have already watched [this short video](https://vimeo.com/80600819) and named/defined 3-5 distinct behaviors that you observed.

-***Q: Now, compare your notes among your group and develop a consolidated list of 5 behaviors/actions you observed that you think were the most common.
+***Q1: Now, compare your notes among your group and develop a consolidated list of 5 behaviors/actions you observed that you think were the most common.
 Include a (visual) definition for each behavior/action.***

 ⏸️ PAUSE here for class-wide discussion